 - First, a portion or domain of the HIV surface glycoprotein gp120 binds to its primary receptor, a CD4 molecule on the host T cell. - Then the gp120 interact with a host cell chemokine receptor.
-The chemokine receptor functions as the viral co-receptor. - This interaction brings another conformational change that exposes a buried portion of another glycoprotein gp41 called fusion protein that enables the viral envelope to fuse with the host T cell membrane. - Fusion of virus and T cell membrane lead to destruction of CD4 T cells.
+The chemokine receptor functions as the viral co-receptor. - This interaction brings another conformational change that exposes a buried portion of another glycoprotein on the virus gp41 called fusion protein that enables the viral envelope to fuse with the host T cell membrane. - Fusion of virus and T cell membrane lead to destruction of CD4 T cells.

-Eigure 20.
-C. Moshanirm of UIV entry into a cell
+Cigure 20 C Moshanism of UII/ ontox into a cell